 - Services: Now, the juicy part.
 Your website is there to make sales, so create a page that lists your services and the price of each.

-- Portfolio & Testimonials: Link to this page from your Services page to show a prospective client that you can write.
+- Portfolio & Testimonials: Link to this page from your Services page OR include it in your main services page to show a prospective client that you can write.
 Pack it full of writing samples (more on that later!) and nice words that people have said about you and your writing.
 You can get this from your co-workers or your boss if you’ve not worked for direct-end clients before.

 - Contact: Whilst it may not be necessary to dedicate an entire page to your contact details, make sure that your email address and social profiles are easy to find.

-- Blog: Even if you can only commit to a blog post once every week, having an active blog will show a visitor to your site that you’re still alive and kicking… Writing, I mean.
+- Blog: Even if you can only commit to a blog post once every week, having an active blog will show a visitor to your site that you’re still alive and kicking… Well, writing, I mean.

 Once you’ve launched your freelancing website, it’s time to start letting people know about it and that you’re ready to take on work.
 The best way to start?
 Social media!